upesacm/21DaysOfCode-2024/README.md

 Output: YES

-##### Question 2: Leaderboard Climbing A player is climbing a leaderboard where scores are ranked in descending order.
+##### Question 2: A player is climbing a leaderboard where scores are ranked in descending order.
 Given the scores on the leaderboard and the player's scores in the game, determine the player's rank after each new score.
 Inputs:
 - An array of integers representing the leaderboard scores.
 -	An array of integers representing the player's scores.